quertc/quertc.github.io/README.md

-# quertc.github.io
+# You're welcome here

-> Small portfolio / practice / theory / etc ...
+This repository contains a small portfolio and practice